ThePacielloGroup/cupper/content/patterns/API/server.md

 1. **FilePond** requests fetch of file `http://somewhere/their-file.jpg` using a `GET` request
 2. **server** returns a file object as if the file is located on the server

+### Remove

+The `remove` end point is used to remove `local` files located on the server.
+This end point is not enabled by default and can only be set to a custom function.

 ## Configuration

 The `server` configuration property expects an object or a URL.
 If it's not defined, FilePond will not be able to upload file to the server or use fetch functionality.